papaben/battlescars/Security.md

 OWASP has provided a really great resource for educating first time web developers, which is available on their wiki at [OWASP Education](https://www.owasp.org/index.php/OWASP_Education_Presentation).
 I strongly suggest viewing the first presentation `Web Application Developer Security Training (2015)`.

-# 2. Categories of Security within the org
+# 2. Categories of Security

 A list of some various ways in which security plays a part in our lives at work.